mlanza/proposal-command-syntax/README.md

 * Unofficial, Incubation — not even T39 **Stage 0**

 ## What
 Command syntax visually flags operations (methods or functions) which are commands so they stand apart from queries.
 Since commands are subject to side effects, drawing attention to these unsafe operations is worthwhile.
+Since FP itself is largely a disciplined approach for separating the safe from the unsafe, this aids that.

 It also provides a means by which commands can be invoked so that, instead of the actual result, it returns the subject.
 * For methods the subject is `this`.